Skip to main content

 OTP codes and email opt-in

-• Email OTP: the sandbox email check accepts only the magic code 123456.
+• Email OTP: the sandbox email check accepts any well-formed code (123456 included).
+Malformed input still returns 400.

 By default sandbox sessions do not send emails (review alerts, status change, OTP, resubmit, new-session-link, etc.).
 To deliver an email anyway, use one of these opt-in patterns on the recipient address:

-Driving outcomes: scenarios, magic values, and the simulate endpoint
+Driving outcomes: scenarios, magic values, arming, and the simulate endpoint

-There are three ways to control a sandbox session’s outcome.
+There are four ways to control a sandbox session’s outcome.

 1. sandbox_scenario at session create